 What is it?: As one of the most famous drinks to order in New Orleans, the Hurricane is a relative of the Daiquiri, typically composed of rum, fruit juice, and syrup or grenadine.
-Hurricanes are commonly served “on the rocks” in either Hurricane Lamp shaped glasses, or plastic cups perfect for roaming Bourbon Street with drink in hand!
+Hurricanes are commonly served “on the rocks” in either Hurricane Lamp-shaped glasses, or plastic cups perfect for roaming Bourbon Street with drink in hand!

 What is it?: Possibly the oldest American cocktail, the Sazerac is commonly a mixture of cognac or whiskey, absinthe, sugar, and Peychaud’s Bitters, and served straight up with a lemon peel garnish.
 In 2008, the Sazerac was named New Orleans’ Official Cocktail.

 Where to get it: A guided New Orleans pub crawl through the French Quarter will point you in the direction of a well-prepared Sazerac, but guide or no, you won’t have to go far to find a tasty one!
 Out of the dozens of NOLA drinkeries pushing this famous drink, many enthusiasts agree that Arnaud’s 1918 makes the best Sazerac in New Orleans.
 This stylish French Bistro has been around for just under a century, and is located in the French Quarter at 813 Bienville Avenue.